 - 291. SOCIAL PSYCHOLOGY.
 (See Social Studies 202).
 Four hours credit.
 Prerequisite, Ed.
 25 or its equivalent.
-Human behavior is studied in reference to social conditioning and membership in cultural and institutional groups: family, church, state, and economic organizations. - 292.
+Specialized study of the behavior of persons in groups. - 292.
 SUPERVISION OF STUDENT TEACHING.
 Two hours credit.
 Study of appropriate techniques for directing the work of student teachers.

-Particular attention is given to teaching students how to plan lessons, conduct class discussion, analyze pupil difficulties, and evaluate pupil achievement. - 294.
+Particular attention is given to teaching students how to plan lessons, conduct class discussion, analyze pupil difficulties, and evaluate pupil achievement. - 293d.
+THE AMERICAN JUNIOR COLLEGE.
+Four hours credit.
+A study of types, development and present status of the junior college, in relation to size, distribution, curriculum and function. - 294.
 APPLIED LOGIC.
 Four hours credit.

 Prerequisites, Ed.
-105, Ed.
-216, and Ed.
-295. Logical meaning, logical structure, factual reasoning, dialectical method; the problems of reality, self, moral values, religion, and the esthetic experience. - 295.
-PHILOSOPHY OF EDUCATION.
+105 and 295.
+Logical meaning, logical structure, factual reasoning, dialectical method; the problems of reality, self moral values, religion, and the esthetic experience.

+- 295. PHILOSOPHY OF EDUCATION.
 Four hours credit.
 Prerequisites, Ed.
-105 and Ed.
-214 or Ed.
-216. Educational aims, values and criteria, democracy and education, different systems of educational philosophy, the nature of thinking, method and subject matter.
-Open only to seniors and graduate students.
+105 and 214 or 216.
+Educational aims, values and criteria, democracy and education, different systems of educational philosophy, the nature of thinking, method and subject matter.
+Open only to seniors and graduate students. - 295a.

-- 295a.
 FOUNDATIONS OF MODERN EDUCATION.
 Four hours credit.
 Prerequisites, Ed.
-105 and Ed.
-216. This course is designed to study important historical and philosophical backgrounds for the interpretation of present-day educational issues.
+105, 214 or 216.
+This course is designed to study important historical and philosophical backgrounds for the interpretation of present-day educational issues.
 A substitute for Ed.
-295. - 296.
-MODERN PHILOSOPHIES OF EDUCATION.
-Four hours credit. .
-Prerequisites, Ed.
-105, Ed.
-216, and Ed.
-295. A study of three schools of philosophy and their educational implications-realism, idealism, and pragmatism. - 297.
+295. - 297.
 CONCEPTIONS OF MIND IN EDUCATIONAL THEORY.
 Four hours credit.
 Prerequisites, Ed.
-105, Ed.
-216, and Ed.
-295. Traces the historical development of three major conceptions of mind and shows the relation of each to the aims of education. - 298.
-CURRENT EDUCATIONAL TRENDS AND ISSUES (Summer Session only).
-Four hours credit.
+105, 216, and 295.
+Traces the historical development of three major conceptions of mind and shows the relation of each to the aims of education.